 Or if your roof is leaking, you want a professional roofer to inspect the problem and offer the best solution.
 It is also true when buying a home, as pointed out by Alex Capozzolo in his writings about the benefits of working with a Realtor.

-Alex tells us that it is more than just the agent’s knowledge of the market and prices that is so valuable.
-It is also getting a transaction completed in a legal, and timely fashion that most people overlook.
+Alex tells us that it is more than just the agent’s knowledge of the market and prices that is valuable.
+It is also getting a transaction completed in a legal and timely fashion that most people overlook.

 Preparing to Sell Your Home

-Selling a home takes the same kind of preparation and attention to detail as getting approved to buy a home.
-Getting the home in the right condition, and paying attention to the important aspects, will help the home sell quicker and for more money.
+Selling a home takes the same preparation and attention to detail as getting approved to buy a home.
+Getting the home in a suitable condition, and paying attention to the essential aspects, will help the home sell quicker and for more money.

-Getting the home looking its best to attract the most prospects is also covered both in summary as well as with links to more detailed information.
+Getting the home looking its best to attract the most prospects is also covered both in summary and with links to more detailed information.

-The article also includes one primary tip that can help a place sell over 30% faster than the competition.
+The article also includes one primary tip to help a place sell over 30% faster than the competition.

 Selling a Home During a Financial Hardship

-Let’s face it, with the major impact brought about by the Covid virus, it is not shocking to learn that some people are having a hard time making their financial obligations.
+Let’s face it, with the significant impact brought about by the Covid virus; it is not shocking to learn that some people are having a hard time making their financial obligations.

 Many mortgage lenders have recognized that some people are facing real hardship.
 To help with this problem, some lenders will provide forbearance for qualified individuals.

-A forbearance can mean reduced mortgage payments for a temporary amount of time or it can mean no payments are due at all for a temporary time.
+A forbearance can mean reduced mortgage payments for a temporary amount of time or no payments are due at all for a temporary time.
 The terms and conditions will vary according to the borrower and the lender.

 However, the big question arises: can I sell a home if I am currently in a forbearance agreement?
-Vicki Moore has the answer to that question, along with a lot of other details in her blog post about forbearance.
+Vicki Moore has the answer to that question and many other details in her blog post about forbearance.

-She goes over the various ways that a forbearance agreement can help someone facing difficult financial circumstances as well as the negative aspect of the forbearance agreements.
+She goes over how a forbearance agreement can help someone facing difficult financial circumstances and the negative aspect of forbearance agreements.

-Vicki also provides some tips for deciding if selling is the best option for you, and why it is a good fit for your current needs.
+Vicki also provides tips for deciding if selling is the best option for you and why it is a good fit for your current needs.